-The voluntary contribution mechanism (VCM) is frequently used to investigate collective action in a public goods environment.
-Rational choice theory predicts that subjects won't contribute to the public good account, instead choosing to free-ride on the contributions of others research has identified several determinants of contribution levels in the VCM setting, including the marginal per capita return (MPCR) from the group $\operatorname{account}^2$ and the size of endowment, $^3$ with an increase in either factor generating higher contribution levels.
-Punishment/sanctioning mechanism or the presence of pre-play communication have also been found to raise contribution levels.
-Behavioral explanations for rational deviations from the choice prediction are commonplace, focused on issues including altruism, social norms, other regarding preferences, confusion, and inequality aversion.
+The voluntary contribution mechanism (VCM) game is frequently used to investigate collective action in a public goods environment.
+Rational choice theory predicts that subjects won't contribute to the public good account, instead choosing to free-ride on the contributions of others (Olsen, 1965).
+However, historical evidence from experimental VCM games finds the converse: subjects typically allocate a nonzero amount to the public good account, although these contributions tend to decay over time.
+Furthermore, prior research has identified several, key determinants of contribution levels in the VCM setting, including the marginal per capita return (MPCR) from the group account and the size of endowment, with an increase in either factor generating higher contribution levels.
+Additional areas of the literature have found that the implementation of punishment/sanctioning mechanisms or